Anatomy of the Temporary Pacemaker Circuit

 This diagram depicts a circuit for the epicardial pacing wires.

 The epicardial wires are tiny thin stainless steel cables, insulated along most of their length, which stick out through the patient's skin.
 Inside, they tend to be fixed to the epicardial surface with some resorbable sutures.
+Though the diagram above makes it look like a total of four wires come out of the skin, in practice usually each chamber is paced with a single bipolar pacing lead.
+The "outside" portion of the wire is connected to a straight needle which is used to pull the wires through the skin.

 - Epicardial wires should be placed well away from thin walled areas of the heart, particularly the right atrial auricle